 Stefan Dercon is Professor of Economic Policy and Director of the Centre for the Study of African Economies at the University of Oxford.
 Combining an academic career with long experience in international development policy, he is a former DFID chief economist and a policy advisor to the UK foreign secretary.
 His latest book, ‘Gambling on Development: Why some countries win and others lose’ was published in May 2022.
 It draws on his academic research as well as his policy experience across three decades and 40-odd countries, exploring why some countries have managed to settle on elite bargains favouring growth and development, and others have not.

 Stefan will be presenting online.
+Watch the livestream recording.

 Trustee of The Asia Foundation and Dean Emeritus and Professor of International Relations and Earth & Environment, Boston University

 Dr Adil Najam is the inaugural Dean of the Frederick S. Pardee School of Global Studies and Professor of International Relations and of Earth and Environment at Boston University.
 Earlier, Prof. Adil Najam served as Vice Chancellor of the Lahore University of Management Sciences in Lahore, Pakistan and as the Director of the Boston University Pardee Center for the Study of the Longer-Range Future.
 His research focuses on issues of global public policy, especially those related to global climate change, South Asia, Muslim countries, environment and development, and human development.